 These light and airy everything soft garlic knots are easy to make.
 Though they do require yeast and a little time for rising, as far as bread-making goes, this is a great recipe to learn.

-In a small bowl combine warm water, yeast, and 1 tablespoon of the sugar.
+- Proof Yeast.
+In a small bowl combine warm water, yeast, and 1 tablespoon of sugar.
 Let sit for about 10 minutes, until it is foamy.

-Place the dough in an oiled bowl and set in a warm or humid spot for 1 to 2 hours to let the dough rise.
+- Rise.
+Place the dough in an oiled bowl and set it in a warm or humid spot for 1 to 2 hours to let the dough rise.
 Once it has doubled in size it’s ready.

-To shape the cross one end over the other like the picture below and tie into a knot.
-Tuck the small pieces underneath the knot and set on a greased baking sheet.
+- Shape.
+To shape the cross one end over the other like the picture below and tie it into a knot.
+Tuck the small pieces underneath the knot and set them on a greased baking sheet.
 Let the knots sit on the baking sheet for 20 to 30 additional minutes to once again rise.
 While the knots are rising set the oven to 425ºF.